abhanjac/blood_cell_image_segmentation/README.md

 | Infected RBC | - | - | 407 | 13779 |
 | Healthy RBC | - | - | 3539 | 13779 |

+First, all of the different types of image samples shown in the above table are separated into three groups namely: **training samples** (comprising **80%** of all the samples), **testing samples** (comprising **10%** of all the samples) and **validation samples** (comprising **10%** of all the samples).
+Only images from the training samples set are used to create the synthetic training dataset.
+Similarly, only images from the testing and validation samples sets are used to create the images for testing and validation datasets, respectively.
+This is done so that there are no common samples between the three datasets created and the neural networks never see any testing samples during training.

+The size of the images in these datasets are **224 x 224** pixels.
+At first, some **1000 x 1000** background images are created that contain only RBCs in them.
+This is done by affixing randomly selected RBC samples on a blank image at random places.
+These locations are also recorded in a separate list.
+Altogether, **1500** such background images are created. **500** of these have only infected RBCs, **500** have only healthy RBCs, and **500** have a mix of both.
+Then, **224 x 224** blocks are cropped out of these images from random locations and WBC, THR and Platelet clump samples are affixed in them randomly.
+For each such image, the class names of the objects and the position and size of their bounding boxes are recorded in a separate list.
+The samples are also rotated at random angles while affixing them.
+Some sample images obtained are shown in following figure.